 In a DASH of July 31, 2000, $806.85 million of contingent sponsor support was approved.
 This package of indemnities for the lenders was to cover certain project risks (mainly the gas supply contract, central bank indemnity and cost overrun) the lenders were unwilling to take.
-The financing of the project has not closed due to: 1) Assignment of the PPA with Furnas for the benefit of the lenders has not occurred, 2) a legal opinion on the validity of PPA if Furnas is privatized has not been rendered, and 3) concerns the lenders have regarding the sufficiency of cost overrun indemnities, in light of the continued overruns ($66,966,000 since April of 2000).
+The financing of the project has not closed due to: (i) Assignment of the PPA with Furnas for the benefit of the lenders has not occurred due to the inability of the banks Furnas and Eletrobras to negotiate mutually acceptable forms of consent to assignment, (ii) a legal opinion on the validity of the Eletrobras guarantee of Furnas's obligations under the PPA if Furnas is privatized has not been rendered, and (iii) concerns the lenders have regarding the sufficiency of cost overrun indemnities, in light of the continued overruns ($66,966,000 since April of 2000).
 A summary of the cost increases is attached as Exhibit II.

-Furnas/Electrobras has been notified that the Project believes they are in default of their PPA due to: 1) their unwillingness to provide an assignment for the benefit of the lenders, (2) their refusal to agree to an additional 90 day cure period for the lenders, and 3) their refusal to acknowledge that the lenders have to approve any changes in the PPA.
-Enron believes these items were agreed to by Furnas/Electrobras in the PPA transfer documents (which transferred the PPA to Furnas from Electronorte).
-Fornas disputes this legal stance and claims they are not in default.
+Furnas/Eletrobras have notified that the Project believes they are in default of their PPA due to: (i) their unwillingness to provide a consent to assignment for the benefit of the lenders that includes a 90 day cure period for the lenders in addition to the cure period for EPE under the PPA, (ii) an acknowledgement that the Eletrobras guarantee will continue in effect after privatization of Furnas unless and until a substitute guarantee satisfactory to the Project and the lenders is provided, and (iii) an acknowledgement that the PPA may not be amended and the guarantor may not be replaced without the consent of the lenders.
+Each of these points was previously accepted in writing by Furnas and Eletrobras in the PPA and in the PPA transfer documents (which transferred the PPA to Furnas from Eletronorte).
+Furnas and Eletrobras dispute this legal stance and claim they are not in default.
+Negotiations with Eletrobras and Furnas to resolve this matter are continuing.

 TRANSACTION SOURCES AND USES OF FUNDS (in 000’s)